Flash Floods Force Daring Rescue In Upstate N.Y.

 MANN: There have been no reports of serious injuries or deaths here.
 But New York forest ranger Brian DuBay says they're still trying to locate the hikers and campers who were in the mountains when Irene struck.

-Mr. BRIAN DUBAY (Forest Ranger): We had a pretty good idea on the people that were staying in designated camping sites.
+BRIAN DUBAY: We had a pretty good idea on the people that were staying in designated camping sites.
 But as far as people that wanted to be well off in the wilderness by themselves, you know, we don't have tabs on them right now.